VRConservation/geosp/test/dynamic.md

     name: python3
 ---

+# Dynamic World

 ## Dynamic World, Party Time, Excellent

-![Party on](https://cdn.apollo.audio/one/media/620a/4546/edd3/6b2c/268c/2a6b/waynes-world-header.jpg?quality=80&format=jpg&crop=41,0,603,1000&resize=crop)

 Dynamic is a worldwide dataset for landcover at 10m resolution.
 It's an excellent way to examine land use change using the broad land types from the dataset.
 The code is adapted from geemap [tutorial 114](https://geemap.org/notebooks/114_dynamic_world/).
 Bonus!

+![Party on](https://cdn.apollo.audio/one/media/620a/4546/edd3/6b2c/268c/2a6b/waynes-world-header.jpg?quality=80&format=jpg&crop=41,0,603,1000&resize=crop)

 ```python
 # Import earth engine geemap and create a map